Prominent Northern Virginia Construction Accident Attorneys

 Not all construction accident claims are eligible for workers’ compensation benefits.
 Even if you are not eligible for workers’ compensation, however, you might still be able to pursue an ordinary personal injury claim.
 Filing a personal injury claim offers both advantages and disadvantages when compared to filing a workers’ compensation claim.

 “To Mr. Depaolis: I can’t express enough how much your hard work and the results meant to my Dad.
 If you remember, 3 weeks before his passing he stopped all treatments.
 After learning about the large settlement he knew that financially my Mom would be OK.
 He was tired and ready to go and that check made his leaving us so much easier for him.
 Eleven years last month, I still miss him every day.
-God Bless” – A Client in Virginia
+God Bless” – A Client in Northern Virginia

 An independent contractor enjoys far more autonomy over his work and his working hours than an employee, and he does not enjoy benefits such as paid vacation time.
 Think of the difference between a plumber you hire to fix your sink and a full-time cook at a restaurant you own.
 This classification can result in important legal consequences.

 What is contributory negligence and how might it affect my case?

 Contributory negligence denies any damages at all to an injured party if he was even one percent at fault for his own injury.
 Contributory negligence does not apply to Virginia workers’ compensation cases, because compensation is generally awarded regardless of fault.

 What are the consequences for me if workers’ compensation does not apply to my construction accident claim?